gyulanemeth/bluefox.email/docs/email-theme-settings/email-theme-basics.md

 ---

-### 3. Image Variables
+### 3. Image Email Theme Basics
-Image variables store reusable images (e.g., brand logos, background images).
+Image email theme basics store reusable images (e.g., brand logos, background images).

 - **Image**
 - **Variable Name** (e.g., `image-logo`)
-- **Main Variable** (true/false) determines if it appears in the project creation dialog.
-Non-main variables can be changed later in project settings
+- **Main Email Theme Basic** (true/false) determines if it appears in the project creation dialog.
+Non-main email theme basics can be changed later in project settings

-**Managing image variables**
+**Managing image email theme basics**
 - **Copy**: Copy the image link by clicking the link icon.
 - **Create**: Click "Create" to add a new image.
 Select either "From Scratch" or "Copy & Paste".
 - **Edit**: Modify the image by clicking the pencil icon.